Generalized Charges, Part II: Non-Invertible Symmetries and the Symmetry TFT: Generalized Charges and SymTFT in

 Much is well-known about the associated SymTFT $\fZ(\cS)$.
 The SymTFT is obtained by applying the Turaev-Viro-Barrett-Westbury construction \cite{TURAEV1992865,Barrett:1993ab} (see also \cite{2010arXiv1004.1533K,Bhardwaj:2016clt}) and is often referred to as the \textbf{Turaev-Viro theory}\footnote{In the condensed matter literature, there is a corresponding construction, known as the Levin-Wen string-net construction \cite{Levin:2004mi}, of a 2+1-dimensional lattice model using the information of a fusion category $\cS$ which admits a gapped phase described by the 3d Turaev-Viro TQFT $\fZ(\cS)$.} based on $\cS$.
 The Drinfeld center for fusion categories have a long-standing history in mathematics, see \cite{etingof2005fusion, DGNO} for a comprehensive discussion.

-However the perspective of {\bf 0-charges of the symmetry $\cS$ as topological line defects in the SymTFT $\fZ(\cS)$} is new.
+However the perspective of {\bf 0-charges of the symmetry $\cS$ as topological line defects in the SymTFT $\fZ(\cS)$} is new and was recently initiated in \cite{Lin:2022dhv}.
 We will shed new light onto applications of fusion category symmetries from this perspective in this very well-developed field in \cite{Bhardwaj:2023fca, Bhardwaj:2023idu}.